pnkfelix/pnkfx-blog/source/_posts/2012-12-31-hello-world.markdown

   The `rake preview` invocation will continuously monitor your post source files so that you can keep working on your post and then reload in your web browser without rerunning `rake` itself.

+* The command `rake deploy` is supposed to deploy the content into its intended live location.
+I have been having difficulty using this command, in part because I think it is written assuming you have your ssh-key already set up and integrated with github (or something similar) so that there would be no password prompts.

+  * But of course I have not done this yet.

+  * One important detail about `rake deploy` with github pages is that the `_deploy/` subdirectory is itself a clone of the targetted github repository, with the `gh-pages` branch checked out.
+    This can be confusing if your main source tree (the parent directory of `_deploy/`) is itself the same repository as the targetted github repository.

+* Update: `rake deploy` just worked fine for me, password prompts and all.
+  I think my earlier difficulty was an artifact of some previous bad state, one of either:

+  * I had put in a malformatted url for the target repository

+  * My target repository already had a `gh-pages` branch (from earlier testing) that needed to be pulled-and-merged (or discarded in some fashion, which was what my merge amounted to).